 If you would like to travel from Central Dalmatia to Italy, then you can do this from Split and the island of Hvar (Stari Grad).
-Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona with stops on Hvar during July and August only.
+Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona all year round with stops on Hvar during July and August only.

 Italian company SNAV operates a ferry service on the same route from April until October each year.
 All ferries on this route are passenger/car ferries with all the facilities required for a comfortable journey (airline seats, range of cabin accommodation, restaurants, bars, shops, lounges).

 Jadrolinija also operates a ferry route between the port of Zadar in Northern Dalmatia and Ancona in Italy but only from the beginning of June until the end of September.
 You can travel on this route several times a week, and the crossing time between Zadar and Ancona is around 9 hours.